-In tandem with the frenetic pace of innovation, the art and science of data analytics has flourished to the point where very little to no human interaction is needed and any chunk of data can be exploited.
-One example is the adoption of advanced data analytics tools.
+In tandem with the frenetic pace of innovation, the art and science of data analytics have flourished to the point where very little to no human interaction is needed and any chunk of data can be exploited.
+One example is the adoption of advanced data analytics solutions and tools.

 Why is data analytics so important?

-Data hails from different places, comes in different shapes and sizes, and is virtually stored in different formats.
+Data hail from different places comes in different shapes and sizes and is virtually stored in different formats.
 IDC1 forecast that there would be 175 zettabytes of data by 2025, equivalent to the combined storage of 1.4 trillion Macbooks, to give you an idea of how hefty it is.
-Most of this volume is unstructured and need to be cleansed.
+Most of this volume is unstructured and needs to be cleansed.

 Let these facts and figures sink in.
 And sure enough, without an adequate set of analytic capabilities and a team of data specialists, it is next to impossible for mere mortals to handle this mind-boggling capacity of data, let alone to obtain useful information from it.
 Data would sit idly in repositories, get obsolete, and be wasted.
 Meanwhile, businesses would then turn into a game of luck, in which executives are paid dearly to make bets every day.